-PowerPoint 2013 for Windows provides twelve default Slide Background Styles, much like previous versions.
-Apart from applying these Styles, you can also change the default Slide Background to something else such as a solid color or gradient, a pattern or a texture, or, even a picture.
-In this tutorial, we'll explore these options that can be accessed within the Format Background pane.
+PowerPoint provides twelve default Slide Background Styles.
+Apart from applying these default Styles, you can also change the default Slide Background to something else such as a solid color or gradient, a pattern or a texture, or, even a picture.
+In this tutorial, we'll explore these options that can be accessed within the Format Background Task Pane.

-Follow these steps to change the background of your slides beyond the default Background Styles:
+Follow these steps to change the background of your slides beyond the default Background Styles in PowerPoint 2016 for Mac:

 - Create a new presentation or open an existing presentation.
-Select the Design tab of the Ribbon, and click the Format Background button, as shown highlighted in red within Figure 1.
+Select the Design tab of the Ribbon, and click the Format Background button, as shown highlighted in blue within Figure 1.

 Figure 1: Format Background button within the Design tab of the Ribbon

-- Alternatively, right-click anywhere on an empty area of the slide to bring up the contextual menu.
-Within this menu select Format Background option, as shown highlighted in red within Figure 2.
+- Alternatively, right-click (or Ctrl + click) anywhere on an empty area of the slide to bring up the contextual menu.
+Within this menu, select the Format Background option, as shown in Figure 2.

 - This brings up the Format Background Task Pane, as shown in Figure 3.